royengg/yunami-bot/README.md

 ---

-*Built for the Discord App App Hackathon 2024.*
+*Built for the Discord Buildathon 2025.*
 *Ready to play?
 Invite Yunami and start your story.* ✨